Monkeystation/photanol-com/src/pages/index.md

       icon: /img/roadmap_patent.png
       image: /img/timeline-1.png
       text: "In 2008, two scientists at the University of Amsterdam pooled their respective expertise to address climate change.
-Prof. Klaas Hellingwerf’s speciality is microbial physiology; how organisms react and multiply.
-Prof. Joost Teixeira de Mattos' focus is fermentation.
-        Together they theorized it was possible to adapt bacteria to synthesize ethanol.
+Prof. Klaas Hellingwerf and Prof. Joost Teixeira de Mattos' theorized it was possible to adapt bacteria to synthesize ethanol.
 Bioenergy that would be radically more efficient than fossil fuel.
 With the potential to create any carbon chemical.
 The real game-changer?
 Absorbing CO2.
 Based on cyanobacteria’s power to photosynthesize, the process the professors dreamt up extracts CO2 from the atmosphere while producing essential industrial compounds.
         Months of iteration in the lab led to success, our first patent and the birth of Photanol’s renewable revolution. "
     - year: "2012"
       title: Platform spin-out
       icon: /img/roadmap_spinout.png